 What is DNS?

-DNS stands for Domain Name System, and underpins the world wide web we use every day.
-This system is practically the phone book of the internet, which organizes and identifies domains.
-For example: when a user types in the browser www.website.com and hits enter, the DNS translates it into the physical IP address – such as “184.108.40.206” – of the server computer hosting that site.
+DNS stands for Domain Name System and underpins the World Wide Web we use every day.
+This system is similar to the phone book of the Internet, which organizes and identifies domains.
+For example, when a user types www.website.com in the browser and hits enter, DNS translates it into the physical IP address such as "220.127.116.11."

-Each domain has a DNS record on the server controlling the IP address on which a domain is hosted.
-Basically it is a list of directions for where to send the web user.
-There are different types of DNS record, the most basic one is the A Record.
+Each domain has a DNS record on the server managing the IP address on which the domain is hosted.
+It is a list of directions where to send the web user.

 What is an A Record?

-The A or Address Record’s function is to link a domain or subdomain to the physical IP address of a computer hosting that domain’s services.
-You can always change the default settings of the A Record, so that the domain points to a different IP address.
-To do this you need to access the DNS manager of your hosting provider.
+The function of A Record (or Address Record) is to connect a domain or subdomain to the physical IP address.
+You can always change the default settings of the A Record so that the domain points to a different IP address.
+To do this, you need to access the DNS manager of your hosting provider.